 As a follow-up step in your value-based marketing strategy, make sure that the content on your official website is perfectly aligned with what you have on your complete, completely-optimised hotel profile on trivago.

 And so there you have it: how to use value-based marketing to close the gap between your customer’s expectations and your offerings and as a result, drive more traffic to your hotel profile and more guests to your hotel.
 If you still need more evidence that it’s a good marketing strategy, consider this: Alexander Schuster, Digital Marketing Manager at 25hours hotels, saw a remarkable difference after applying this approach to his own marking strategies. “trivago Hotel Manager PRO has helped us overcome the challenge of targeting the right customers with the right offers.
 Combine this with our price parity visible via the Rates Benchmarking, customers are more likely to make a booking as well.”

 In addition, hoteliers who actively use trivago Hotel Manager PRO enjoy a 28 percent increase in clicks to their hotel profile and three times more clicks to their official hotel website.

 Interested in trivago Hotel Manager PRO?
-Find out more and request a consultation today
+Find out more by clicking here.

 Do you have any questions?
 Feel free to ask them in the comments below.
 Want to stay make sure you get all our tips on metasearch and value-based marketing?
 Follow us on Twitter.